andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 };
 ```
 > [!NOTE]
-> If you use [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/), the redirect URI will be set to to *http:/<span/>/localhost:30662/* as it is configured in the code sample's project.
-If you use [Node.js](https://nodejs.org/en/download/) or any other web server, set the redirect URI to *http:/<span/>/localhost:30662/* and then configure the server to start listening on this port.
+> If you use [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/), the redirect URI will be set to `http://localhost:30662/` as it is configured in the code sample's project.
+If you use [Node.js](https://nodejs.org/en/download/) or any other web server, set the redirect URI to `http://localhost:30662/` and then configure the server to start listening on this port.
 >

 #### Step 4: Run the project